 We are a development stage company and we have not generated any revenue from product sales, and do not expect to do so for several years, if at all.
 All of our programs are still in preclinical and clinical development.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our product candidates, if approved.
-We have incurred recurring operating losses since inception, including a net loss of \$27.4 million for the three months ended March 31, 2021.
-As of March 31, 2021, we had an accumulated deficit of \$176.9 million.
+We have incurred recurring operating losses since inception, including a net loss of \$63.8 million for the six months ended June 30, 2021.
+As of June 30, 2021, we had an accumulated deficit of \$213.3 million.
 We expect to incur significant expenses and operating losses for the foreseeable future as we expand our research and development activities.
 In addition, our losses from operations may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials and our expenditures on other research and development activities.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, as we:

-- advance our lead product candidates, PRAX-114 and PRAX-944, to and through late stage clinical trials; - advance our PRAX-562 product candidate to Phase 2 clinical trials; - · advance our preclinical programs to clinical trials; - further invest in our pipeline; - · further invest in our manufacturing capabilities; - · seek regulatory approval for our investigational medicines; - maintain, expand, protect and defend our intellectual property portfolio; - · acquire or in-license technology; - · secure facilities to support continued growth in our research, development and commercialization efforts; - increase our headcount to support our development efforts and to expand our clinical development team; and - incur additional costs and headcount associated with our transition to becoming a public company.
+- advance our lead product candidates, PRAX-114 and PRAX-944, to and through late stage clinical trials; - advance our PRAX-562 product candidate to Phase 2 clinical trials; - advance our preclinical programs to clinical trials; - further invest in our pipeline; - further invest in our manufacturing capabilities; - seek regulatory approval for our investigational medicines; - maintain, expand, protect and defend our intellectual property portfolio; - acquire or in-license technology; - secure facilities to support continued growth in our research, development and commercialization efforts; - increase our headcount to support our development efforts and to expand our clinical development team; - incur additional costs and general and administrative headcount growth associated with our continued operations as a public company; and - incur additional costs as a public company as we transition out of emerging growth company status at the end of 2021.

-In addition, as we progress toward marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
+In addition, as we progress toward potential marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.